-Leveraging my passion for programming, innovation, and scientific discovery, I tackle exciting challenges in computational biology and bioinformatics.
-My goal is to develop open-source machine learning, statistical, and computational software that empowers researchers to uncover meaningful insights from complex biomedical data, ultimately contributing to a deeper understanding of human health and disease.
-I'm committed to creating user-friendly tools with strong data visualization principles and plan to pursue a PhD to advance novel methodologies for the broader scientific community.
+As a research software developer, I tackle exciting challenges in computational biology and bioinformatics.
+I primarily work analyzing spatial transcriptomics, single-cell, and imaging data.
+My interests lie in developing interpretable, open-source machine learning, statistical, and computational software that empowers researchers to uncover meaningful insights from large-scale, high-dimensinsional biological & biomedical data, ultimately contributing to a deeper understanding of disease, development, and human health.
+I'm committed to creating user-friendly and accessible tools with strong data visualization principles and plan to pursue a Ph.D. to advance novel methodologies for the broader scientific community.

 A showcase of my work in machine learning, deep learning, computer vision, computational biology, full-stack development, and software development

 An R package designed for visualizing proportional data across spatial coordinates through scattered stacked bar plots.
-Built with ggplot2, dplyr, and tidyr, offering customizable visualizations for spatial data analysis and published on GitHub.
+Built with ggplot2, dplyr, and tidyr, offering customizable visualizations for spatial data analysis and published on GitHub/CRAN.

 A machine learning model built using PyTorch to predict COVID-19 hospitalization and ICU admissions based on CDC surveillance data.
 Achieved a 94.4% PR AUC score with a Random Forest classifier through hyperparameter optimization and 3-fold cross-validation.